|

 expensive gold or silver single blade cutter, be sure that the blade is replaceable, or else you will

+have just spent a lot of money on a disposable cutter.
 Scissors/Clippers: These scissor-action clippers work the same way that the double blade

 cutter does.
 However, they are not self sharpening, and can crush or tear the head off the cigar if